This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The Ministry of Communications and Information Technology is open for suggestions, recommendations, new technologies and processes.
 The Ministry and ITIDA are open to suggestions and proposals especially in the areas of cybersecurity and artificial intelligence area.

 The decision-making entity publishes the tenders on their websites.
 Sometimes, there is an RFP for certain companies to participate in a project.
 There is competition, and the procurement system is done through open tenders.
 Decision makers evaluate the proposals according to the technical and commercial merits of the proposals.
 Depending on the location and sensitivity of the projects, the decision makers vary from MCIT to Defense entities to SOE.

 There is a Data Privacy Protection law that was approved by the parliament in July 2020.
 It follows the GDPR.

 There are other regulations under discussion such as data classification and data localization.

 There is a free trade agreement with Europe which makes products from European suppliers very competitive as there are no customs applied.
 Customs and shipping fees of American products makes the comparison challenging.

 Upcoming Trade Events:

-Commercial Specialist in charge of the oil and gas sector: Dina Bissada
+Commercial Specialist in charge of the ICT sector: Dina Bissada